-Conservation Measure Area/ Species/Fishery Period in Force No. Title Subarea/ Division and/or Fishing Season 29/XIX ^{1,2,3} Minimisation of the incidental mortality of seabirds in the course of longline fishing or longline fishing research in the Convention Area All areas All longline fisheries Indefinite 196/XIX Limits on the fishery for Dissostichus eleginoides in Statistical Subarea 48.3 in the 2000/01 season 48.3 Dissostichus eleginoides Longline and pot fisheries For the longline fishery from 1 May to 31 August 2001; for the pot fishery from 1 December 2000 to 20 November 2001; or until the catch limit is reached, whichever is sooner.
-214/XIX Experimental harvest regime for the crab fishery in Statistical Subarea 48.3 in the 2000/01 season 48.3 All crab fisheries From 1 December 2000 to 30 November 2001.
-215/XIX Limits on the crab fishery in Statistical Subarea 48.3 in the 2000/01 season 48.3 All crab fisheries From 1 December 2000 to 30 November 2001 or until the catch limit is reached, whichever is sooner.
-180/XVIII Catch limit on Dissostichus eleginoides and D. mawsoni in Statistical Subarea 48.4 48.4 Dissostichus eleginoides and D . mawsoni Season as for Dissostichus eleginoides in Subarea 48.3, or until the catch limit for Dissostichus eleginoides in Subarea 48.4 is reached, or until the catch limit for Dissostichus eleginoides in Subarea 48.3, as specified in any conservation measure is reached, whichever is sooner.
+Conservation Measure Area Species/Fishery Period in Force No. Title Subarea/ Division and/or Fishing Season 29/XIX ^{1,2,3} Minimisation of the incidental mortality of seabirds in the course of longline fishing or longline fishing research in the Convention Area All areas All longline fisheries Indefinite 221/XX Limits on the fishery for Dissostichus eleginoides in Statistical Subarea 48.3 in the 2001/02 season 48.3 Dissostichus eleginoides Longline and pot fisheries For the longline fishery from 1 May to 31 August 2002; for the pot fishery from 1 December 2001 to 30 November 2002; or until the catch limit or the by-catch limit of any species named in paragraph 5 of the measure is reached, whichever is sooner.
+225/XX Limits on the fishery for crab in Statistical Subarea 48.3 in the 2001/02 season 48.3 All crab fisheries From 1 December 2001 to 30 November 2002 or until the catch limit is reached, whichever is sooner.
+226/XX Experimental harvest regime for the crab fishery in Statistical Subarea 48.3 in the 2001/02 season 48.3 All crab fisheries From 1 December 2001 to 30 November 2002.
+180/XVIII Catch limit on Dissostichus eleginoides and D. mawsoni in Statistical Subarea 48.4 48.4 Dissostichus eleginoides and D. mawsoni Season as for Dissostichus eleginoides in Subarea 48.3, or until the catch limit for Dissostichus eleginoides in Subarea 48.4 is reached, or until the catch limit for Dissostichus eleginoides in Subarea 48.3, as specified in any conservation measure is reached, whichever is sooner.
+216/XX Experimental line-weighting trials 48.6 (south of 60°S), 88.1, 88.2 All longline fisheries Indefinite